 The next day after breakfast, we headed to Daulatabad (City of Fortune) located 14 km. from Aurangabad.
 As we approached the town, we could see the majestic and imposing fort on top of a mountain peak.
 My guide book mentioned how this fort was once known as Deogiri, a hill of gods.
 This fort is also unique because it is a combination of ground and hill fort that is a rarity in India.
 This fort is impressive and stands out amongst several which we have seen due to its strategic design and planning as a defence against enemy attack.
 It is one of the impregnable forts that have moats (a deep, broad ditch filled with water), dark passages with its zig zag entrances to confuse the enemy.
 Arrangements of gates were also not opposite each other so that elephants of the enemy couldn’t barge in by breaking them down.

 As we entered the fort, we saw the fortification walls called ramparts (kots).
 The first was Mahakot which has eight gates.
 A watchtower in the Mahakot had a balcony with three arches.
 On moving further, we saw a huge water tank called Hathi Haud (Elephant’s Tank) with steps on three sides leading to it.
 The water tank was a source of water for the township as well as the moats.
-We were prompted by our guide book to clap here as it produced an echo.
+Our guide book prompted us to clap here as it produced an echo.

 Near the Hathi Haud was the Bharat Mata Mandir.
 On entering the dome-shaped gate, we saw a vast courtyard whose peripheries had rows of carved pillars.
-The salient feature is the image of Bharat Mata which was installed after India got independence.
+The image of Bharat Mata installed after India got independence is its salient feature.
 From the courtyard, we could see the upper portions of the hill fort.

 On exiting the temple, we saw a tall tower or minaret with three floors called the Chand Minar.
 It is 65-metre-high and is second in height to the Qutub Minar of Delhi.
-Earlier it was covered with glazed tiles imported from Persia, but now most have fallen with just a couple of them bearing testimony.
+Glazed tiles imported from Persia covered it earlier , but now most have fallen with just a couple of them bearing testimony.

-The minaret was from where the call for prayers (azaan)was given for faithful to assemble for namaz.
-Near the minar was the museum which had several historical pieces of idols and sculptures, that had been excavated, put on display.
+The minaret was from where the call for prayers (azaan) was given for faithful to assemble for namaz.
+The museum is near the minar.
+It had several excavated historical pieces of idols and sculptures on display.

 After the Mahakot we now saw the next rampart, the Kalakot.
 Inside we saw a building which was the Chini Mahal or Chinese Palace.
-The reason it was so-called so was that in earlier times it was decorated with coloured tiles from China.
+It is so-called because in earlier times it was decorated with coloured tiles from China.
 It was used a prison for royal captives.
-Located close by was another building that was the abode of the royals called Nizamshahi Palace.
+Close by was another building the abode of the royals called Nizamshahi Palace.

 Near these palaces, we saw an elevated bastion on which rested a huge canon called Mendha Tope.
 A ram’s head at the rear end gives it the name.
-It could be rotated in all directions and was called the Qila-Shikan- Tope or fort-breaking canon.
+Called the Qila-Shikan- Tope or fort-breaking canon it could rotated in all directions.

-The moat, which is an engineering marvel, was filled with water and had two bridges across it originally.
-In earlier times the bridges would be sunk into water infested with crocodiles thereby preventing the enemies from entering the fort.
-The rock around the moat was chiselled so smooth that even a slithering snake couldn’t scale the height forget enemy soldiers!
+The moat, which is an engineering marvel, was filled with water with two bridges across it originally.
+In earlier times the bridges would be sunk into water infested with crocodiles.
+This prevented the enemies from entering the fort.
+The chiselled rock around the moat was so smooth that even a slithering snake couldn’t scale the height forget enemy soldiers!

 After crossing the moat, we passed an underground zig-zag passage and ascended a staircase.
 The Andhari or passage of darkness was designed to confuse the enemy and mislead them.
 Death was almost inevitable as the enemy couldn’t escape from diverse defence techniques used: like being pelted with stones, having scalding water or oil poured on them or running towards light only to realise that a fall in the moat was inevitable.